Minnesota Drug Defense Lawyer | What Are Penalties for Common Drug Charges?

 Drug offenses have seen a steady increase over the years, with the volume of drug cases sentenced in 2017 being 70.5% more than the volume in 2010.

-As these types of charges increase, more and more people are seeking the assistance of Minnesota drug defense lawyer Gerald Miller to help defend their case and their rights.
+As these types of charges increase, more and more people are seeking the assistance of Minnesota drug defense lawyer Gerald Miller and his team to help defend their cases and their rights.
 If you have been charged with one of the following drug charges, you may have a lot of questions for our team – including what kind of penalties you could be facing.

 Controlled Substances Charges Overview